 She wakes before down and stacks her kayak on the car.
 Once satisfied the boat is securely strapped, she crawls behind the wheel and pulls out onto the road.
 Ten, fifteen minutes of drive time before a familiar overpass comes into sight.
-The car slows as she turns into the gravelled parking lot.
+The car slows as she turns into the gravel parking lot.
 One other car greets her arrival.
 Probably an older couple out for a brisk stroll around the preserve.
 Or perhaps another solo-explorer hiking with the dog who provides company to he who has none.

 A yawn stretches across her face.
 She wonders what possessed her to come here so early.

 The kayak splashes as it rolls to the river’s surface.
 It waits among the rocks while she packs her bag behind the seat and snaps the paddle pieces into place.
 She removes her shoes and joins them with her pack.
 With one solid push, she floats away from the bank and lowers herself into the cockpit.
 The chilled water dribbles down her legs and forms a small puddle by her toes.

 Tranquility envelopes her… solitude by circumstance, if not by choice.